daizutabi/pheasant/docs/docs/images.md

 CDN.js_files
 ```

-In fact, Pheasant uses above API to embed Bokeh's plots.
+In fact, Pheasant uses above API to embed Bokeh's plots internally.

 ## HoloViews

 HoloViews provides an explorable multi-dimensional dictionary of HoloViews objects called [HoloMap](https://holoviews.org/reference/containers/bokeh/HoloMap.html).
-Pheasant can also embed this interactive object in your MkDocs Documents.
+Pheasant can also embed this interactive object in your MkDocs Documents as well as other HoloViews objects.

 First, a normal HoloViews object.